 Make a plan.
 Write down the things that you and the teacher will each do to support your child.
-You can do this schedule at least one more time to talk in the next few months.

-during the conference or after.
+You can do this during the conference or after.
 Write down what you will do, when, and how often.
 Make plans to check in with the teacher in the coming months.